-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the consolidated statement of comprehensive income.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.

 Freehold property comprises a property revalued previously by external valuers every five years and the valuation has been reflected in the financial statements as at 31 December 2013 and is treated as deemed cost in accordance with the transitional rules of FRS102.
 The surplus on book value has been transferred to the revaluation reserve.
 Freehold building is not depreciated as the residual value of the asset is expected to be at least the book amount.